kevinzunigacuellar/coauthor-action/README.md

 # Generate coauthors

 A GitHub Action to generate a list of coauthors from a pull request using a label.
+The coauthor string is written to the pull request as a comment.

 ## Usage